the-butcher/MOTH.CO2.2/README.md

 - CO₂, temperature, humidity, pressure, altitude.

-- 3 weeks on one battery charge, when operated in low power mode (no WiFi, 3 minute display update).
+- 2 months on one battery charge, when operated in low power mode (no WiFi, 3 minute display update).

 - [Sensirion SCD-41](https://www.adafruit.com/product/5190) Sensor used, a small and high performance photoacoustic CO₂ sensor.